FAQ

 Where can I sleep?

-At Ostana and in the nearby villages (Paesana, etc.) there are many hosting capacities that will host people who attend the Ostana Prize.
+In Ostana and nearby villages (Paesana, etc.) there’re many hosting capacities that will host people who attend the Ostana Prize.

 Here you can find some info and contact us: we will let you know which hostels and other hosting structures are available, and how to reserve a spot there.